Rotational excitation in sympathetic cooling of diatomic molecular ions by laser-cooled atomic ions

 \subsection{Apolar molecular ions}

-For apolar molecular ions, we calculate numerically the population excitation taking the polarizability and quadrupole interactions into account~\cite{BerglundArXiv1}.
-By comparing not only the final excitation, but also the population as a function of time during a collision, we find that an estimate for the rotational excitation after one collision can be obtained as a function of the scattering energy and the impact parameter using first-order time-dependent perturbation theory (PT)~\cite{BerglundArXiv1}.
-We find that the quardupole interaction with the field due to the atomic ion coolant dominates the polarizability interaction (i.e. the polarizability contributes much less population excitation for the scattering energies relevant here) and we can therefore neglect the polarizability contribution in our PT-treatment~\cite{BerglundArXiv1}.
+For apolar molecular ions, we have calculated numerically the population excitation in a single collision, taking the polarizability and quadrupole interactions into account, and only the stronger quadrupole interaction for the PT-treatment~\cite{BerglundPRA1}.
 For a full cooling process we need to calculate the accumulated rotational excitations by averaging over the impact parameter.
-In particular, we are interested in calculating averages for the excitations in a single collsions at a fixed scattering energy.
-In our model, the only quantity in the expression for the single collision excitation that depends on the impact parameter is the third power of the maximum field strength~\cite{BerglundArXiv1},
+In particular, we are interested in calculating averages for the excitations in a single collison at a fixed scattering energy.
+In our model, the only quantity in the expression for the single collision excitation that depends on the impact parameter is the third power of the maximum field strength~\cite{BerglundPRA1},